 The University of Texas at Austin may limit the number of automatically admitted students to 75 percent of the University's enrollment capacity for incoming resident freshmen.
-During the summer and fall 2022 terms and spring 2023 term, the University will admit the top six percent of a high school's graduating class who meet the above requirements.
+During the summer and fall 2021 terms and spring 2022 term, the University will admit the top six percent of a high school's graduating class who meet the above requirements.
 Additional applicants will be considered by the University of through a holistic review process.

-As required by law, the district will provide written notice concerning:
+As required by law, the district will provide written notice concerning the following:

-- Automatic college admission; - Curriculum requirements for financial aid; - Benefits of completing the requirements for automatic admission and financial aid; and - The Texas First Early High School Completion Program and the Texas First Scholarship Program.
+- Automatic college admission

+- Curriculum requirements for financial aid

+- Benefits of completing the requirements for automatic admission and financial aid

+- The Texas First Early High School Completion Program and the Texas First Scholarship Program, which requires a student to provide an official copy of assessment results and transcripts, as applicable, to receive credit for the assessments and credits required for early graduation under the program - The Texas First Scholarship Program - The Future Texas Teachers Scholarship Program.
 Parents and students will be asked to sign an acknowledgment that they received this information.
 Students and parents should contact the school counselor for further information about automatic admissions, the application process, and deadlines.